Resume of Photographic Work

 - Helmut Gernsheim Collection at the Reiss-Engelhorn Museen in Mannheim, Germany.
 Helmut Gernsheim purchased three of my neon abstract photos in the 1980s.
 He'd seen nothing like them.
 One of them, of Threadgill's Restaurant in Austin, Texas, was later used in my Photo Prayer of 2007_02 (above, right).

 - Photography Collection at Harry Ransom Center of The University of Texas at Austin.
 One of the largest photography collections in the world.
 I have donated to them nearly everything I have related to the Book of Days, including all the issues, 1977-1995.
-They even have some of my images, 1985-1988, in their collection.
+They even have some of my images, 1985-1988, in their collection, documentary shots of Austin, Texas used by an NBC Movie of the Week.

 Selected Awards